Buying real estate in Australia?

 Where are infrastructure projects boosting demand in Australia in 2026?

-As of early 2026, the top areas in Australia where major infrastructure projects are currently boosting housing demand include the Sydney Metro West corridor (Parramatta to the CBD), the Western Sydney Aerotropolis around the new airport, Melbourne's Suburban Rail Loop influence zones around Clayton and Box Hill, and Brisbane's Cross River Rail station precincts.
+As of early 2026, the top areas in Australia where major infrastructure projects are boosting housing demand include the Sydney Metro West corridor (from Westmead to the CBD), the Western Sydney Aerotropolis around the new airport, Melbourne's Suburban Rail Loop zone (particularly around Clayton and Box Hill), and Brisbane's Cross River Rail station precincts.

-The specific infrastructure projects driving demand in Australia include the Sydney Metro West line with stations at Westmead, Sydney Olympic Park, Five Dock, and Pyrmont; the Western Sydney International Airport opening in late 2026; Melbourne's Suburban Rail Loop connecting Clayton, Cheltenham, and Monash University; and Brisbane's Cross River Rail with new underground stations at Albert Street and Woolloongabba.
+The specific projects driving that demand in Australia are the Sydney Metro West rail line connecting Parramatta to the Sydney CBD with new stations at places like Five Dock, Burwood North, and Sydney Olympic Park; the Western Sydney International Airport opening for operations; Melbourne's Suburban Rail Loop which aims to link middle-ring suburbs in a new orbital rail network; and Brisbane's Cross River Rail which adds underground stations through the city center.

 What do locals and insiders say the market feels like in Australia?